-923.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence.
+- 923.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - 923.2 Serving as a director or officer of an assurance client creates self-review and self-interest threats.
+This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.